HAYDEN TYSON

 Hayden Tyson of The Independent School is one of the 2021 Timothy P. O’Shaughnessy Scholars.

 Hayden moved to Wichita in 2016 with his parents, Jonathan and Jennifer Tyson, and older brother, Henry.
-Having lived in Illinois, Georgia, Colorado and now Kansas, he has learned the valuable art of adapting to different environments, and is surprised how easy it’s been to consider Kansas his home.
+Having lived in Illinois, Georgia, Colorado, and now Kansas, he has learned the valuable art of adapting to different environments and is surprised at how easy it has been to consider Kansas his home.

 Hayden has also made a point to challenge himself academically with the rigorous schedule of coursework needed to attain his AP Capstone Diploma upon graduation in the Spring of 2021.
-Hayden’s most enriching accomplishment was in the completion of his AP Research course, for which he received a final score of 5.
+Hayden’s most enriching accomplishment was completing his AP Research course, for which he received a final score of 5.
 To complete this year-long, original research project, he was tasked with developing novel measures to ensure more accurate results for dyslexic participants undergoing cognitive concussion testing.
-This research was unprecedented in nature, and deemed a valuable addition to current testing.
+This research was unprecedented in nature and was deemed a valuable addition to current testing.

-Hayden is currently enrolled at the University of Kansas and is seeking a double major in Psychology and Behavioral Analysis with a specialty in early intensive intervention among children with autism.
+Hayden is currently enrolled as a graduate student in the Behavioral Science program at the University of Kansas, studying under Dr. Pamela Neidert.
+His research interests revolve around the assessment and treatment of problem behavior.
 “I’m interested in the application of socially effective and meaningful behavioral intervention that will allow neurodivergent people to live a more self-sufficient, enjoyable life.”
 That’s his end game — to develop and implement solutions that will inevitably enhance the life of anyone struggling with a full spectrum of cognitive limitations, ranging from occasional social anxiety to developmental disabilities.